UCBCFD/MLegS/docs/sample_programs/3d_vortical_flow.md

 The final optional input block controls the bounded spectral vanishing-viscosity filter used by the vortex example.
-It applies a 2/3 de-alias mask to the periodic directions and increases damping only when the modal tail exceeds `svv_target`; set the first value to `F` to disable it.
+It applies a 2/3 de-alias mask to the periodic directions and increases damping only when the modal tail exceeds `svv_target`; a mode enters that tail when any normalized radial, azimuthal, or axial mode coordinate exceeds `svv_cutoff`.
+Set the first value to `F` to disable it.
 The filter is a tail-energy safeguard, not a controller that forces a `-5/3` spectrum.
+With the periodic 2/3 mask, a cutoff of `0.75` primarily guards the mapped-radial tail; choose a cutoff below about `2/3` if the top retained azimuthal and axial bands must also participate.
 The vortex example removes the mapped far-field (`x=1`) mode after each step and aborts collectively if a non-finite modal value is produced.

 On macOS with Homebrew GNU Fortran, install `gfortran`, `open-mpi`, and `cmake`, build the external libraries with `FC=gfortran CC=cc